Published on January 27th, 2014 | by Ruben0

 Fino Inocente is the flagship wine of Valdespino and the last Fino to be fermented in oak barrels

 Fino Inocente is quite a unique Fino, for different reasons.
 Bodegas Valdespino is one of the oldest bodegas in the area, and they stick to traditional methods.
 The Inocente name was trademarked in 1894 but it had been in use much longer.
+Originally it was the name of a specific vineyard in the pago Macharnudo.

 A second unique feature is the fact that the Palomino grapes for this wine come from one single vineyard.
 Where all other Finos are blended from multiple sources, this one uses only grapes from Macharnudo Alto, a high-altitude area renowned for its pure Albariza soil.
 The vines are 25 years old.